 The U.S. Pharmacopeial Convention (USP) Senior Regulatory Systems Strengthening Manager in Rockville, Maryland

-The Senior Regulatory Systems Strengthening Manager is responsible for developing evidence-based approaches, developing and implementing USP Global Health activities on regulatory services strengthening (RSS) for pharmaceuticals, and providing assistance in activities to support thought leadership activities.
+The Senior Regulatory Systems Strengthening Manager is responsible for developing evidence-based approaches, developing and implementing USP Global Health activities on regulatory systems strengthening (RSS) for medical products (e.g., pharmaceuticals and medical devices), and contribute to advancing thought leadership.
 The selected individual will assist the Global Health and Manufacturing Services (GHMS) division for all RSS-related activities including market authorization, governance and policy, market surveillance, with an emphasis on pharmacovigilance.
 The success of this role will be measured through the development of sound technical programs, support to new business, production of white papers and other content, and representation at global working groups and at conferences.
 The position will work collaboratively across the GHMS division.

 Roles and Responsibilities